Sarah Lévy – The sociologist of add-ons

 TLmag: You came to accessories quite past due.
 Tell us about your adventure?

-S.L.: We had been only 4 students, inclusive of a photographer and a clothier, overseen by means of outstanding professors.
+S.L.: We had been only 4 students, including a photographer and a clothier, overseen using outstanding professors.
 That’s wherein I discovered the universe of leatherwork.
 The first year, I gave myself overall freedom.
 At La Cambre, I become driven to move past my barriers, to comply with my intuition.
-The 2d 12 months, once I
+In the 2d 12 months, once I

 S.L.: These add-ons have modified our posture and our morphology.
 So I created prostheses that,

-on the one hand, ease our day by day gestures and, on the other hand, highlight the obsessive aspect of those addictions.
+on the one hand, we ease our day-by-day gestures and, on the other hand, highlight the obsessive aspect of those addictions.
 I labored with a prosthetist and orthopaedist.
 In precise, my studies led me to transpose the prosthetics strategies into the area of leatherwork: greater particularly, glove making.
 For instance, I imagined a long leather-based glove stitched to a cell cellphone case.
 My whole series performs on this ambiguity among self-belief and constraints.
-I had the possibility to collaborate with French glovemakers Lavabre Cadet, who helped me to create a number of the seven portions inside the collection.
-Working on gloves, an item regularly is taken into consideration to be out of date, however which calls for
+I could collaborate with French glovemakers Lavabre Cadet, who helped me create a number of the seven portions inside the collection.
+Working on gloves, an item regularly is taken into consideration to be out of date; however, which calls for

 TLmag: You are based in Brussels.
 Do you declare

-S.L.: Even again when I became reading structure, I felt very rooted in this us of a.
+S.L.: Even again, when I became the reading structure, I felt very rooted in this.
 I very plenty revel in being part of this Belgian dynamic and being able to paintings in Brussels.
-I am no longer claiming that I belong right here, however, I hope in order to construct an undertaking right here without always having to move to Paris.
+I am no longer claiming that I belong right here.
+However, I hope to construct an undertaking right here without always having to move to Paris.